 - Financial commitment to all of the above mentioned points

-It really is a simple formula to follow and it is easy to implement once you have thought through each key element.
-Typically when I work with new schools, we discuss all 3 key elements before deciding to do any work together to make sure that the school is prepared to commit to all 3 areas before any work is done.
+It really is a simple formula to follow, and it is easy to implement once you have thought through each key element.
+Typically when I work with new schools, we discuss all 3 key elements before deciding to do any work together to ensure that the school is prepared to commit to all 3 areas before any work is done.

-Use these 3 keys to help guide you on the successful implementation of any educational intervention, and if you would like more information or have specific questions about maker learning and makerspaces, please feel free to reach out to me on twitter or email.
+Use these 3 keys to help guide you on the successful implementation of any educational intervention.
+If you want more information or have specific questions about maker learning and maker spaces, please feel free to reach out to me on Twitter or by email.